 It’s not really a HAT but a complete kit including a HAT, so it’s ok to have it in this list 🙂

-The Robot Car Kit provides you all the components to build a Robot Car easily.
+A robot kit provides you all the components to build a Robot Car easily.

-It seems really fun and you can go further!
+It’s really fun and you can go further!